WilsonPercival/WilsonPercival/Variable bug/variable_bug_eng.md

 ## Steps to reproduce

-1. Откройте и исходник.
+1. Open the project.
-2. Откройте редактор событий.
+2. Open the event sheet.
-3. Перетащите функцию в группу.
+3. Move the function in the group.

 ## Observed result